List of Home and Away characters introduced in 2020: Lewis Hayes

 Lewis reports Christian to the police for assault, but is angered when Christian only receives a fine.
 Lewis tries goading Christian into punching him again, but Alf sprays them both with a hose to stop them.
 Jasmine questions whether he is looking for justice or revenge, and advises him to speak to a counsellor.
 Lewis then attacks Christian and holds him hostage in a disused hospital ward.
 He asks Christian to admit that he was responsible for Anna's death, but Christian refuses to confess to something he did not do.
 He pleads with Lewis to let him go and think of Jasmine, but Lewis administers a lethal injection and watches as Christian's heart stops.
 Jasmine and Tori find them and Tori works to save Christian, while Lewis leaves the hospital.
-He later shows up in Jasmine's bedroom and tries to explain that Christian was a danger to other patients.
-Jasmine denounces Lewis for his actions and declares that Anna would not think highly of what Lewis has done if she were still alive.
-Jasmine then reveals that Lewis's attempt to kill Christian has failed, as Christian is still alive and is recovering, causing Lewis to break down emotionally and beg Jasmine to make it all stop.
+He later shows up in Jasmine's bedroom and tries to explain that Christian was a danger to other patients, only for Jasmine to denounce Lewis for his actions and retort that Anna would not think highly of what Lewis has done if she were still alive, and then reveals that Lewis's attempt to kill Christian has failed, as Christian is still alive and is recovering, causing Lewis to break down emotionally and beg Jasmine to make it all stop.
 Ultimately, a saddened and defeated Lewis turns himself in to the police, and he apologises to Jasmine.
 Jasmine later tells Tori that Lewis pleaded guilty to the murder of three patients and the attempted murder of Christian.